On the heals of the news that in the last week 2 people have tried…

 Now that you know everything about the new parks reservation system in Disney World there is to know so far, the only question left is “How long will Disney use it for?”

 With the time and money being spent on this system though, it’s not a short-term solution that will only be around for a month or two.
-We fully expect the guest reservations to stick around in Walt Disney World at least through the end of the year, if not into 2021.
+We fully expect the guest reservations to stick around in Walt Disney World at least through early 2022 and perhaps beyond.

 Due to lower capacity, Disney World now requires a reservation to enter the theme parks, and also your regular theme park admission.